matthew-mcallister/vk-ffi/src/vk-ffi/README.md

 ## Versioning

-The current versioning scheme is `0.x.yy`, where `x` is the library release number and `yy` is the patch number of the currently supported Vulkan API version (i.e. `1.1.yy`).
+The current versioning scheme is `0.xx.y`, where `y` is the library patch number and `xx` is the patch number of the currently exposed Vulkan API version (i.e. `1.1.xx`).
 Long-term versioning is TBD.

 ## Contents